Adult Student Resources

 I promise this won’t be the case. ;) Source

 It’s important to note that, while practicing may happen at the same time each day, practice length may vary.
-I encourage students to use practice time wisely to ultimately spend less time practicing, and I don’t use studio incentives or rewards based on the number of minutes practiced each week.
+I encourage students to use practice time wisely to ultimately spend less time practicing.
 There are certainly broad practice time suggestions for different age groups that are helpful for new piano students, but these are starting points—not rigid guidelines.

-Create a Favorable Environment
+Create a Supportive Environment

 The point is that if practice is to become important to the student and a regular part of [their] daily routine, then a suitable environment for it must be created and respected by the entire family.
 This indicates to the student that all members of the family respectfully support its importance.